skyerocket/wine/README.md

 3) AWS Hosting.
 The Java microservices are likely to be pushed to AWS using EKS/ECS, not familiar how.

-Backend uses Spring Boot, JPA, H2
+Backend: Spring Boot, JPA, H2

-Frontend uses React, Material UI
+Frontend: React, Material UI

 ## APIs